 Kim John Payne’s Simplicity Parenting website offers many audio and video recordings, books and articles by Kim John Payne, as well as a blog, information on leader training, and much more.
 Kim is a psychologist with a Waldorf background whose work is SO valuable for families today!

 Rahima Baldwin Dancy provides a web-based resource for parents, teachers and caregivers interested in the Waldorf approach to child-rearing and education—especially Waldorf Home Schooling.
 The site offers a vast array of articles, CD’s, DVDs and other conference recordings (MP3s, downloads).
 Rahima is a founding Board member of LifeWays North America and works as Outreach Coordinator.

 The Wonder of Childhood Magazine is a monthly e-publication that explores conscious and creative parenting, Waldorf education, homeschooling, deep nourishment, self growth, natural living and the celebration of life through the rhythm of the year.
-This Magazine, edited by Lisa Boisvert Mackenzie, LifeWays board member, is truly inspirational!
-Lisa also has a related site, Celebrate the Rhythm of Life, which offers courses and ongoing support for families.
+This Magazine, edited by Lisa Boisvert Mackenzie, former LifeWays board member, is truly inspirational!

 Early childhood consultant and author Steve Spitalny was a kindergarten teacher at the Santa Cruz Waldorf School for 23 years.
 Since the mid-1990’s he has given workshops, lectures and courses on many themes for various institutions and groups including Rudolf Steiner College and is on the faculty of the Waldorf Institute of Southern California.